 --------------------------------------

-Scientific Evidence Behind Tamanu Oil
+Scientific Evidence Behind Tamanu Oil (internal but posting here for reference)

 While traditional use provides strong anecdotal support, modern research is increasingly validating tamanu oil’s benefits: